skoyamalab/skoyamalab.github.io/_pages/teaching.md

 ---

 ##### Introduction to Multimedia Information Science
-- 17 May (Wed): Introduction to Signal Processing and Machiene Learning for Audio and Acoustics
+- 17 May (Wed): Introduction to Signal Processing and Machine Learning for Audio and Acoustics

 <br />